reactjs/react.dev/content/docs/faq-functions.md

 >**Note:**
 >
->Using an arrow in render creates a new function each time the component renders, which may have performance implications; (see below).
+>Using an arrow function in render creates a new function each time the component renders, which may have performance implications; (see below).

 ### Is it OK to use arrow functions in render methods?